apodobytko/nosetests-json-extended-parallel/README.rst

 nosetests-json-extended-parallel
 =======================

-I forked the original project because I need the bug fix for multiprocessing test. (no permission to create new branch from original project)
+Creates json logging output for python nosetests unittest framework.
+Works with parallel testing (--processes=N)

+Forked from nosetests-json-extended project and add support for running nosetest in parallel.

 .. _original_project: https://github.com/thschenk/nosetests-json-extended

-Creates json logging output for python nosetests unittest framework.

 The generated output can be used by the atom-nosetests_ plugin, which adds python unit testing capability to the Atom_ editor.